 I mean, if you want to start a career as a professional developer, you’re going to learn the relevant tools for a specific field, right?

-So let’s say you want to become a web developer and you’re already halfway through with getting there.
 Then, you meet a fellow coder who tells you about how cool it is to code video games.
-And you can’t stop thinking about it – you want to create cool games, too!
+And you can’t stop thinking about it.
+You want to create cool games, too!

 Therefore, get your goals right at the beginning and make a solid learning plan to get there.